hannadrehman/hannadrehman/README.md

 # About Me

-I work at [HackeRrank](https://www.hackerrank.com/) as a Lead Software Engineer.
 I'm a lifelong learner and believe in the power of collaboration and open-source projects.
 As an avid coder, I enjoy exploring new technologies, tinkering with code, and building practical solutions to real-world challenges.
 My primary focus areas include:

 - Web Development: Crafting interactive and user-friendly web applications using cutting-edge technologies such as React, Angular, and Node.js.
 - Machine Learning: Exploring the fascinating world of AI and ML, developing models for various tasks, and finding innovative ways to leverage data.